K3s Installation guide

 Installation user

 Create a user named opschain on the Linux VM.
-The user need not be called opschain, it can be whatever name you want.
-For purpose of this guide, we will assume the linux user is opschain.
+The user does not need to be called opschain, it can be whatever name you want.
+For the purpose of this guide, we will assume the Linux user is opschain.
 If you decide to use any other username, please replace all occurrences of the opschain user in this guide to the name of your choice.

 groupadd --gid 1001 opschain